 What it means

-City stay third in the WSL despite the victory, but move close the gap on league leaders Chelsea to two points.
+City stay third in the WSL despite the victory, but close the gap on league leaders Chelsea to two points.
 Gareth Taylor’s side are also now seven points clear of Arsenal, who stay one place outside the Champions League spots in fourth.

 How we lined up